Electrochemical stability and light-harvesting ability of silicon photoelectrodes in aqueous environments: Results

-where the first term is the bulk semiconductor charge and the second term is the surface state charge.
-Here, $\mathscr C$ is the capacitance of the surface states, a constant that is obtained from fitting, $\epsilon_{s}$ is the dielectric constant of the semiconductor, $\varphi$ is the total potential drop across the electrode, $\mathscr N$ is the charge carrier concentration of the semiconductor, and we further introduce the space charge fraction, $\theta = \varphi_{\rm s}/\varphi$, to quantify the extent to which surface states dominate the electrical response of the photoelectrode.
-It represents the fraction of potential on the electrode that falls within the bulk of the semiconductor, also known as the space charge region.
-This fraction is not a constant and varies as a function of the total potential across the electrode.
+We then interpret the electrical response of the semiconductor-solution interface analytically by developing a model for predicting the charge-voltage relationship.
+This analytic model is premised on the fact that surface states contribute a metallic capacitance, as evidenced by examining the interfacial density of states.
+This surface-state capacitive contribution is then connected to that the ideal Mott-Schottky depletion layer, yielding

-An analytic expression for $\theta$ can be derived by noting that the amount of charge within the bulk semiconductor region of the electrode $q^{\rm bulk}$ is almost always roughly a constant fraction of the charge on the surface states $q^{\rm surf}$ for the materials we sampled, as demonstrated in Fig.~\ref{fig:eta-constant}.
-This can be formalized as
+where the first term is the contribution from the bulk semiconductor to the total charge and the second term is that of the surface states.
+Here, $\mathscr C$ is the capacitance of the surface states (which will be obtained by fitting the calculated charge-voltage response), $\epsilon_{s}$ is the dielectric constant of the semiconductor, $\varphi$ is the total potential drop across the electrode.
+We further introduce the space charge fraction, and $\theta = \varphi_{\rm s}/\varphi$, to quantify the extent to which surface states dominate the electrical response of the photoelectrode.
+This ratio represents the fraction of potential on the electrode that falls within the bulk of the semiconductor; this fraction is not a constant and varies as a function of the total potential across the electrode.

-where $\eta$ is the fraction of the charge on the surface states that resides within the semiconductor section.
-This allows us to derive an expression for $\theta$ as follows:
+An analytic expression for $\theta$ can be derived by noting that the amount of charge in the bulk semiconductor $q^{\rm bulk}$ is typically a constant fraction of the surface charge $q^{\rm surf}$ for all the terminations that we have studied (see Supporting Information).
+We thus introduce the coefficient $\eta = q^{\rm bulk}/q^{\rm surf}$ that describes the fraction of the charge that resides in the semiconductor section, allowing us to derive the following expression for $\theta$: